openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 The purpose is defense against confusion with other JWTs, as described in Sections 4.5, 4.6 and 4.7 of {{SET}}.
 While current Id Token {{IDTOKEN}}
-validators may not be using the `typ` header parameter, by requiring it for SSE SETs a distinct value is guaranteed for future validators.
+validators may not be using the "typ" header parameter, by requiring it for SSE SETs a distinct value is guaranteed for future validators.

 ### The "exp" Claim {#exp-claim}
-The `exp` claim MUST NOT be used in SSE SETs.
+The "exp" claim MUST NOT be used in SSE SETs.

 The purpose is defense in depth against confusion with other JWTs, as described in Sections 4.5 and 4.6 of {{SET}}.

 ### The "aud" Claim {#aud-claim}
-The `aud` claim can be a single value or an array.
+The "aud" claim can be a single value or an array.
 Each value SHOULD be the OAuth 2.0 client ID.
 Other values that uniquely identifies the Receiver to the Transmitter MAY be used, if the two parties have agreement on the format.